Indirect Inference With(Out) Constraints: Introduction

+Jiang and \ Turnbull (2004) acknowledge that ``the choice of an intermediate statistic $\hat{\beta}_{T}$ is not necessarily unique'', however, the authors argue that ``in any given situation there is often a natural one to use."
+Herein, we question this traditional interpretation of I-I when it pertains to examples where the choice of ``intermediate statistic'' is ambiguous {due to the fact that the parameters of the {auxiliary model used in I-I}} must be estimated subject to a vector of inequality constraints.

-{Our} first case of interest {concerns situations} where the definition of the parameter set for the auxiliary model entails some inequality restrictions.
-As noted by Calzolari, Fiorentini and Sentana (2004) (hereafter, CFS), the pseudo-likelihood function of the auxiliary model may not be well-defined when certain parameter restrictions are violated.
-CFS have rightly pointed out that, among the assumptions that GMR need to maintain for their asymptotic theory, one of the conditions ``is that the parameters of the auxiliary model are unrestricted, and consequently, that their pseudo-maximum likelihood estimators (PML) have an asymptotically normal distribution."
-Pseudo-likelihood maximization subject to inequality restriction may lead to an ``intermediate statistic" $\hat{\beta}_{T}^{r}$ that is not well-suited for I-I because it is not asymptotically normal.
+In this commonly encountered situation, the choice of appropriate intermediate statistics for I-I can be ambiguous for several reasons: firstly, as noted by Calzolari, Fiorentini and Sentana (2004) (hereafter, CFS), the pseudo-likelihood function of the auxiliary model may not be well-behaved when certain parameter restrictions are violated and, hence, {without these additional restrictions $\hat{\beta}_{T}$} cannot be obtained; secondly, if the pseudo-true value $\beta^0$ is on (or near) the boundary of the parameter space defined by the inequality constraints, the intermediate statistic $\hat{\beta}_T$ may be insufficient to identify $\theta^0$; lastly, even if identification of $\theta^0$ is possible, if $\beta^0$ is on (or near) the boundary of the parameter space defined by the constraints, pseudo-maximum likelihood (hereafter, PML) estimation will lead to an intermediate statistic that is not well-suited for I-I because it is not asymptotically normal (see Andrews, 1999 and CFS for details).